My Girl (film): Plot

-Later, Vada screams when she discovers she is hemorrhaging.
-With Harry not around, Shelly explains to Vada that she is experiencing her first period.
-As Vada accepts this happens only to girls, she is unwilling to see Thomas J., who happens to come by shortly afterward.
-A couple of days later, Vada and Thomas J. sit under a willow tree, wondering what a first kiss feels like, and they share one.
-After Vada heads home, Thomas J. returns to the woods to search for Vada's mood ring.
-Unaware that the beehive he knocked down is still active, he is killed by the bees due to his allergy.
+Later, Vada screams when she believes that she is bleeding.
+Shelly explains that she is experiencing her first period.
+As Vada accepts that this happens only to girls, she angrily rebuffs Thomas J. when he comes to visit.
+A couple of days later, Vada and Thomas J. sit under a willow tree, wondering what a first kiss feels like, so they share one.
+After Vada heads home, Thomas J. returns to the woods to search for her mood ring.
+Unaware that the beehive they knocked down is still active, he is killed by the bees due to his allergy.

-Harry is left to deliver the tragic news to Vada.
-Following another doctor visit, a devastated Vada stays in her bedroom for a full day.
-Prior to Thomas J.'s funeral, Shelly suggests that Harry console Vada, but he brushes her off.
-To this, Shelly emotionally urges him to realize the significance of his daughter's pain.
-When Vada finally leaves her bedroom and sees Thomas J.'s body in his casket, her grief becomes so strong that she runs away.
-In tears, she rushes to Mr. Bixler's house, wanting to stay with him but discovering he is engaged.
+Harry delivers the tragic news to Vada, who stays in her bedroom for a full day.
+Shelly suggests that Harry console Vada, but he brushes her off.
+Shelly urges him to realize the significance of his daughter's pain.
+When Vada leaves her bedroom and sees Thomas J.'s body in his casket, she runs away out of grief to Mr. Bixler's house, wanting to stay with him, but flees after discovering that he is engaged.

-Vada continues her grieving by the willow tree where she and Thomas J. hung out.
-When Vada returns home, everyone is relieved, including Shelly, whom Vada begins to accept as her future stepmother.
-Her grief also manages to mend the rift between her and her father, who assures Vada that her mother's death was not her fault.
+Vada grieves by the willow tree where she and Thomas J. hung out.
+When she returns home, everyone is relieved, including Shelly, whom Vada begins to accept as her future stepmother.
+Her grief also mends the rift between her and her father, who assures Vada that her mother's death was not her fault.

-Toward the end of summer, Vada and her father see and comfort Mrs. Sennett, who still struggles with her son's death.
+Toward the end of summer, Vada and her father comfort Mrs. Sennett, who still struggles with her son's death.
 She returns Vada's mood ring, which Thomas J. had found.
 On the last day of her writing class, Vada reads a poem in memory of her best friend.